Programist12/Front-End/README.md

 # Front-End
-Template created HTML,CSS and a litle bit JS.
+Template created on HTML,CSS and a litle bit JS.